<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Strong speaker identification in live meetings

-• Easy to collaborate on notes during calls
+• Easy to collaborate on notes during a call

 • Weak automation for follow-ups or tasks